openbmc/docs/kernel-development.md

 ## Testing

-When moifying the tree we currently test on the following platforms:
+When modifying the tree we currently test on the following platforms:

  - Palmetto, an OpenPower Power8 box containing an ast2400 with NCSI networking
  - ast2500-evb, the Aspeed dev board with two PHYs